Belmont Regional Park: 2016–2020

-2020 - Present
+2020–present

 Wellington Regional Council consulted on the future of the park in 2020, opting reduce stock grazing and increase native bush and wetlands.

 In 2021, there were reports of deer turning up in the regional park and nearby suburbs.

 Planting was due to take place in western parts of the park in 2022, as part of New Zealand's largest ever plant restoration project.

 Recreation

 There are several entrances from the Hutt Valley side and two on the Porirua side.
 Some tracks permit mountain biking and horse riding.
-The 6-7 hour 'Puke Ariki' traverse, is used by trampers and mountainbikers.
+The 6–7 hour 'Puke Ariki' traverse, is used by trampers and mountainbikers.

 There is also a cheap camping site in the park.